 Taking your dog to a canine show might sound like a lot of fun.
 However, with lots of dogs and energy, such an environment can be too stimulating even for a well-behaved and well-trained dog.
 Use a muzzle to minimize or prevent accidents

 A lot of dogs can be groomed with no problems.
-However, if your dog or puppy hasn’t been desensitized to the procedure yet, you may need to put on a muzzle just to make sure that the groomer and the other people in the shop are safe.
+However, if your dog or puppy hasn’t been desensitized to the procedure yet, you may need to put on a muzzle while the dog is on the grooming table just to make sure that not only your dog but the groomer and the other people in the shop are safe.

-There are states and provinces that require dogs categorized as dangerous breeds to wear muzzles when they aren’t in their own property.
+There are states and provinces that require dogs categorized as dangerous breeds to wear muzzles and be on a retractable lead when they aren’t on their own property.

 When Using A Muzzle Isn’t Appropriate